 This study presents a first attempt at examining market response to firms’ Metaverse-related disclosures.
 Using an event study methodology, we documented a significant positive abnormal return ranging from 2.50% to 3.11% for the two-day period including the announcement day and the day after.
 However, this positive response is completely reversed within the following 30 days.
 These results hold when using different statistical models for the measurement of abnormal return, including the market model, the market adjusted model, and the Fama-French three-factor model.

 The documented reversal in abnormal returns suggests that investors’ response is likely to be a short-term behavioral response to the hype surrounding the Metaverse concept.
 Splitting disclosures into Clear and Vague ones show reversal is complete within the following 30 days for both types of disclosures.
 However, Clear disclosures earn higher abnormal returns than Vague releases, suggesting that, even in the wake of the Metaverse trend, investors tend to treat Vague releases more cautiously.
-Further examinations show that “Leading” disclosures, earn positive returns which are higher than “Late Adopters” of Metaverse.
-Similar trend holds when we sorted firms according to their market capitalization, showing that big firms disclosing their intentions about Metaverse, earn higher abnormal returns than small companies.
-While the market response is apparently different for Early versus Late Adopters of Metaverse, and for Large versus Small-cap firms, the reversal still holds true and does not skip a certain type of disclosures or firms investigated.
-Interestingly, the reversal is much faster for Small-cap and Late Adopters, than Large-cap and Early Adopters firms.
+Further examinations show that “Leading” disclosures result in positive returns that exceed those for “Late Adopters” of the Metaverse.
+Similar trends emerged after classifying firms according to their market capitalization, with big firms disclosing their Metaverse intentions earning higher abnormal returns than small firms doing so.
+Even with varying market responses for Early versus Late Adopters of the Metaverse, and for large- versus small-cap firms, immediate gains are ultimately erased within a maximum of 30 days for all types of disclosures or firms in our sample.
+Interestingly, the reversal is much faster for small-cap firms and Late Adopters than it is for large-cap firms and Early Adopters.

-This study offers a first attempt of examining market response to Metaverse disclosures.
-However, a limitation of this study is the size of sample, given that Metaverse disclosures have only begun in 2021.
-Future studies may wish to extend the period investigated in this study and employ an in-depth investigation of the factors that could drive the abnormal returns around Metaverse disclosures.
+This study represents the first effort to examine market response to Metaverse disclosures.
+However, a limitation of this study is the small sample size, given that Metaverse disclosures began only in 2021.
+Future studies could extend the length of the period investigated and employ an in-depth investigation of the factors that could drive the abnormal returns experienced around Metaverse disclosures.

 References